1WT24IS006/aboutMyself/README.md

 Subject Cose:BCS358C
 Academic year:2025-26
 Mobile no:9980338905
-My date of joining to GITW:24 sep-2024
+My Date of Joining to GITW: 15th-sept-2025